elenaorfe/elenaorfe.github.io/README.md

 Download my CV [:es:](./src/assets/CV_ElenaOrtegaFernandez_ES.pdf) [:uk:](./src/assets/CV_ElenaOrtegaFernandez_EN.pdf)

 ## Introduction
-I'm a frontend developer based on Spain.
+Frontend developer based on Spain.
 I have industrial engineering and IoT background but I'm in the web development for +4 years.<br>
 I like to learn every day and be updated with new technologies.<br>
 I try to keep myself updated with the latest frontend frameworks and trying to be multidisciplinar with UX/UI design and mobile development.

-## Technologies
+## Project's Technologies
 * [ReactJS](https://reactjs.org/) - Javascript Framework
 * [React-intl](https://www.npmjs.com/package/react-intl) - Internationalize React apps
 * [Sass](https://sass-lang.com/) - Stylesheet language